SageDAT/sciencecache/README.md

 ionic cordova platform add ios ionic cordova run ios -lc
 ```
 Substitute ios for android if not on a Mac.
+The -lc is livereload and console logging

 Build and Deploy Debug APK to Device
 ------------------------------------